kaihendry/dabase.com/content/blog/no-dist-upgrade.md

 # Challenges

-Most companies are transitioning to modern deployment practices which requires deprecating the old patching strategy.
-[OSes should not update themselves!](https://forums.raspberrypi.com/viewtopic.php?p=2054478)
+Most companies are transitioning to modern deployment practices which requires retiring the old patching processes.

 For example your Devops team should not be "hardening" (aka patching) images or waiting for "audits" to happen.
-Frequent updates via CI/CD infrastructure must to be in place to create the artefacts and automate the checks.
+Frequent updates via CI/CD infrastructure must to be in place to create the image artefacts and automate / "shift left" the checks.

+Now everything is transparent in a robust reproduciable build pipeline with tests, and not an _after the fact_ ah-hoc patch.